Thaekeh/MyPortfolio/content/projects/trainthatbrain.md

 I will certainly use Vue and Nuxt in my upcoming projects.
 The ease of use and the variety of features available is great for quicker and better developing.

-Firebase has been great for my purposes in this project and I would like to use it again.
+Firebase has been great for my purposes in this project and I would really like to use it in my future projects.

+All by all, I am very happy with everything I've learned over the last few months and I'm looking forward to learn more about webdevelopment and to improve my skills.
+If you have any questions, feel free to send me a <a href="/#contact" style="color: black">message</a>